"Can you send me a proposal?"

 If you haven't discussed each of these in full, you're writing a proposal too soon.
 Make sure you're on track by avoiding these common proposal mistakes.

 How to Write a Proposal: 8 Key Components

 Depending on the situation, you may decide a specific proposal doesn't need to have all eight, but you should have a good reason if you choose to exclude one.

 - Your Understanding of the Buyer's Needs

 Begin your proposal by outlining your understanding of the buyer's needs.
-This can be in prose or bullets.
-In any case, you should demonstrate that you "get it."
+This can be in prose or bullets, but your goal is to demonstrate that you "get it."
 Do this by presenting the buyer's perspective and their current state, and reference conversations you've had in the past using words they've used to describe their challenges.

 This reminds the buyer why they should take action and sets the table for what you and your solution will help them achieve.